 If we truly want “light for all,” here and everywhere, then I have a few suggestions:

 - Marketing our brand and our value.
-That’s something that could happen with non-profit ownership of the Sun.
-A non-profit, theoretically, would have money to spend on advertising the newspaper to prospective readers.
+We need to spend more on advertising the newspaper to prospective readers.

 - Publish a weekly kids’ edition of the Sun and make digital subscriptions free to all children in the public schools.